 - What are the Responsibilities of a Fleet Manager?

 - What are the Critical Features to Consider in Fleet Management Software?

 - Free and Open Source Software vs. Paid Software: How to Choose?

 - What is the Best Free Fleet Management Software?

 What is Fleet Management?

 To answer that question, we need to ask ourselves, “What is a Fleet?”
 It is a group of vehicles such as trucks, vans, ships, cars, taxis, and so on.
-A fleet can be two vehicles, or it can be thousands of vehicles.
+A fleet can be one vehicle, two vehicles, or it can be thousands of vehicles.
 Truck fleets are also very widespread.